dopamine/xiple.blog/_posts/2021-11-30-cofete-la-zarza.md

 ![Pico La Zarza from Cofete beach]({{ site.imgsrc }}/posts/2021-11-29-cofete-la-zarza/cofete-01.jpg)
 ![Cofete beach]({{ site.imgsrc }}/posts/2021-11-29-cofete-la-zarza/cofete-02.jpg)

-Walking the length of Cofete, feeling the utter isolation and wildness of the place as I crawled along for sandy kilometers of the coastline at the feet of the mountain range, I felt like a speck of dust, tiny in the landscape.
+Walking the length of Cofete, feeling the utter isolation and wildness of the place as I crawled along for sandy kilometres of the coastline at the feet of the mountain range, I felt like a speck of dust, tiny in the landscape.

 But all the while, my eyes kept turning towards La Zarza, imagining the view from the top.